 Why Do They Put Rocks on Roofs?
 Understanding Roof Ballast

-The practice of placing rocks, or more accurately, ballast, on roofs isn't random.
-It serves a crucial purpose, primarily related to securing and protecting roofing membranes.
-Let's delve into the reasons behind this common roofing technique.
+The practice of placing rocks, or more accurately, roof ballast, on roofs isn't just a quirky aesthetic choice.
+It serves several crucial structural and functional purposes, particularly in certain types of roofing systems.
+Let's delve into the reasons behind this seemingly unusual practice.

 What is Roof Ballast?